-What's one small thing you might say or do to communicate respect and goodwill toward a coworker?
+What might you say or do to communicate respect and goodwill toward a coworker?
 What is something best to avoid doing?

 - 1. It's important to thank people for their hard work and effort. - 2.
-It's not a good idea to tease someone about his or her accent. - 3.
-It feels good when someone smiles at me.
+Always be a good role model. - 3.
+Don't laugh at or encourage inappropriate behavior.